EyringMLClimateGroup/karmouche23esd_CausalModelEvaluation_Modes/README.md

-08.08.2022 @Soufiane Karmouche (SK), Institute of Enviromental Physics (IUP), University of Bremen
+08.08.2022 @Soufiane Karmouche (SK), Institute of Environmental Physics (IUP), University of Bremen

 - This repository presents a sample of the regime-oriented causal model evaluation (CME) in the form of jupyter notebooks.
 The main set of code is used to produce most of the figures on the paper "karmouche22copernicus_CME_CMIP6"